mapbox/osmpbf-tutorial/README.md

 Next up we have a pretty easy byte to decode: `x04`.

-Our next ID must be 4!
+Our next ID must be 2 (sint, so 4 divided by 2)!
 Again, though, this would be wrong.
-Our next ID is actually 281076.
+Our next ID is actually 281074.

 ##### Delta-Encoding